 The first professional chapter launched in Milwaukee, and the first student chapter launched at Brigham Young University in Utah.
 For students of any age, membership in the national organization is free, and $125 a year for professionals.

 Cheryl Carlisle, a graduate student at Kent State University, said she joined Women in Manufacturing because she’s excited about working in manufacturing when she finishes her master’s in business in May, with plans to work at Nestle Purina in Bloomfield, Missouri.
 As part of a management training program, she plans to work in human resources, but will be working on the plant floor for the first few weeks.
+Starting a new job can be tough, but there are many things that can be done to help Cheryl transition into her new position in human resources.
+By choosing an HR platform similar to this software that you’d find at Zenefits could help anyone who works in human resources to better stay on top of their workload so they can excel in this area.
+It can especially help people who are new in this area, like Cheryl.

 Small to midsize manufacturers need help attracting, retaining and advancing women in manufacturing.” – Allison Grealis, WIM